 Every affected person has the right to object, on grounds relating to his or her particular situation, at any time to processing of personal data concerning him or her, which is based on Art.
 6 Para.
 1 e or f of the GDPR.
 This also applies to profiling based on these provisions.

-Dradura Holding GmbH will no longer process the personal data in case of objection, unless we can demonstrate compelling legitimate grounds for the processing which override the interests, rights and freedoms of the affected person, or if the processing is used to establish, exercise or defend legal claims.
+Dradura Group GmbH will no longer process the personal data in case of objection, unless we can demonstrate compelling legitimate grounds for the processing which override the interests, rights and freedoms of the affected person, or if the processing is used to establish, exercise or defend legal claims.

-If Dradura Holding GmbH processes personal data for direct marketing purposes, then the affected person has the right to object at any time to processing of personal data for the purpose of such marketing.
+If Dradura Group GmbH processes personal data for direct marketing purposes, then the affected person has the right to object at any time to processing of personal data for the purpose of such marketing.
 This also applies to profiling to the extent that it is related to such direct marketing.
 If the affected person objects to processing for direct marketing purposes, then we shall no longer process the personal data for these purposes.

 In the context of the use of information society services, and notwithstanding Directive 2002/58/EC, the affected person is also free to exercise his or her right to object by automated means using technical specifications.